 The sour lean meat around the spine of the tuna.
 Akami are soaked in soy sauce for preservation, which turns them a darker color.
-These sushi are then called ''Zuke''.
+This sushi are then called ''Zuke''.

 People used to ferment fish with rice for preservation before Edo style sushi appeared around 1716.